 IMPORTANT: A pharmacist is still responsible for determining if the substituted autoinjector meets the requirements specified in Q1 of this document.
-If a pharmacist is uncomfortable in making this determination, the pharmacist (intern or certified pharmacy technician) can call the prescriber's office to ask for a new prescription.
+If a pharmacist is uncomfortable making this determination, the pharmacist or pharmacy staff can call the prescriber's office to ask for a new prescription.